thinapps/relaxing-sounds/readme.md

 ## Changelog

+### 0.4.24
+- fixed the sleep timer losing seconds during pause by freezing the countdown instantly on button press for true zero-drift behavior

 ### 0.4.23
 - fixed sleep timer drift that caused one or two seconds to be lost each time playback was paused and resumed
 - improved sleep timer accuracy by switching to a zero-drift countdown model using exact remaining seconds